Lifewriting: Autobiography in Theory and Practice

 We will redefine truth-telling.
 We will question traditions of coherent representation.
 We will read a variety of lives shaped into words by writers.
 In some of the works, the writer agrees to tell their life story, while in others, the writer’s life sneaks to the surface, oozes around the “real” story of the book.

-Jenny Pyke, Ph.D. is an Associate Teaching Professor in the Department of English at Wake Forest University and has taught courses in 18th and 19th century British literature and culture, 20th century Scottish literature, and autobiography and memoir.
+Jenny Pyke, Ph.D., teaches classes in 18th and 19th-century British literature and culture, 20th-century Scottish literature, and autobiography and memoir.
 Her research is concerned with artistic representations of feeling, particularly texts that present feeling and sympathy as overwhelming and ineffable.
-She has written articles about Charles Dickens’s relationship to taxidermy, about contemporary art and roadkill taxidermy, about cartography and map metaphors in modern Scottish novels, and about the emotional narratives of objects in film, as well as work for the Journal of Victorian Culture Online.
+Her publications include articles about Charles Dickens’s relationship to taxidermy, about contemporary art and roadkill taxidermy, about cartography and map metaphors in modern Scottish novels, and about the emotional narratives of objects in film.
+She has also written about Victorian crime and television adaptation for the Journal of Victorian Culture Online.
 Her current book project focuses on women in the world of 20th– and 21st-century rock music who are called “muses” but are all creators and collaborators themselves.

 If you have questions about the Liberal Arts Studies M.A. program, please contact us so we can help you!

 Liberal Arts Studies M.A./Lifelong Learning